Even in 2024, the myth that only privately educated students belong in Oxbridge exists. We’re here to dispel that myth.

 No matter who you are, the transition from school to university is exciting and nerve-wracking in equal measure.

-But for state-school students, the prospect of going to university – particularly a socially-accepted ‘good’ university, like Oxbridge or a Russell Group – has its own set of exciting and nerve-wracking challenges.
+But for state-school students, the prospect of going to university – particularly a socially-accepted ‘good’ university, like Oxbridge or a Russell Group member – has its own set of exciting and nerve-wracking challenges.

 Although it’s true a small group of independent schools such as Westminster School, Eton College and St Paul’s School have huge numbers of students receiving offers, this does not mean state school students are any less deserving of a place.